gangulypritha/UI2Code/README.md

 # UI2Code implementation

-A machine learning (ML) model that translates a screenshot of a UI of a website to its corresponding code representation.
-Inspired by the original [pix2code](https://github.com/tonybeltramelli/pix2code) problem and dataset.
+Inspired by the original [pix2code](https://github.com/tonybeltramelli/pix2code) problem and dataset which translates a screenshot of a UI of a website to its corresponding code representation.
 This PyTorch codebase has used Timo Angerer and Marvin Knoll (@[marvinknoll](https://github.com/marvinknoll))'s university project (https://github.com/timoangerer/pix2code-pytorch) as a reference.

 ## Setup and run the model